Close Alert Banner

 What is the area for this transit service?

-For Phase 1, the District is operating a small test area that services the Urban Centre of Gravenhurst.
-The service area boundaries can be seen in the Blaise app or on the Blaise website.
-An expansion of the service area boundaries was added in January of 2025.
+For Phase 1, the District is operating a test area that services the Urban Centre of Gravenhurst and beyond.
+It now extends from the 118 overpass in the north, to the Sparrow Lake Route D overpass in the south.
+The service area boundaries can be seen in the Blaise app or website, and below.

 Will the District DRT service connect to the Corridor 11 fixed-route?